TALK ABOUT IT

-Ask your teenager about their plans for the evening, whether people are going to be drinking alcohol, and what he or she thinks about that.
-Tell them what you think about drinking and that it’s unacceptable to you that he or she drinks alcohol.
-Teenagers care what their parents say – even if it doesn’t look that way at the time.
+Ask your teenager about their plans for the day, whether people are going to be drinking alcohol, and what they think about that.
+Tell them what you think about drinking and that it’s unacceptable to you that they drink alcohol.
+Teenagers care what their parents say – even if it doesn’t always seem like it.
 Show them that you’re there for them, whatever happens.
-It’s always better that your teenager knows he or she can come home drunk, even if that’s unacceptable to you.
+It’s always better that your teenager knows they can come home drunk, even if that’s unacceptable to you.

 It's chaos on New year's Eve.
 Everyone's drunk.
 People are throwing up and running around town.

 Greta, aged 15, Umeå

 Young people who are given alcohol by their parents drink more.
 And if you buy them alcohol, you’re also telling them that it’s OK to drink, even if you’re not an adult.
 Some parents think it’s OK to give their teenagers alcohol on special occasions, e.g. at the end of the ninth grade or at Midsummer.
 But warning your child about alcohol and then helping them to drink makes no sense, even if it’s only for one evening.
 What’s best is to be clear and consistent.

 TALK TO OLDER SIBLINGS AND FRIENDS